-Michele Finn Johnson’s creative nonfiction has appeared or is forthcoming in Mid-American Review, Colorado Review, DIAGRAM, Puerto del Sol, Pidgeonholes, Flyway: Journal of Writing & Environment, and elsewhere.
+Michele Finn Johnson’s creative nonfiction has appeared or is forthcoming in Mid-American Review, Colorado Review, DIAGRAM, Puerto del Sol, Pidgeonholes, Flyway: Journal of Writing & Environment, The Inalnot Review, and elsewhere.
 Her fiction has been published or is forthcoming in Barrelhouse, Necessary Fiction, Bartleby Snopes, The Conium Review, SmokeLong Quarterly, Wigleaf, Split Lip Magazine, Corium Magazine, matchbook, and elsewhere.

 Michele holds a bachelor’s degree in chemical engineering and a master’s degree in environmental engineering, both from Villanova University.
 She founded her environmental strategies consulting practice, Artemis, in 2002.
 Michele is a member of the Lighthouse Writers Workshop in Denver, Colorado.